nanos-world/docs/scripting/common/events/Pickable.rst

   * -
     - Drop
-    - Entity pickable, :ref:`Character` character
+    - Entity pickable, :ref:`Character` character, :term:`boolean` WasTriggeredByPlayer
     - When a Character drops this

   * -